|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Place a large oven proof casserole over a medium heat.
+Place a large ovenproof casserole over medium heat.
 Add the oil and heat to hot but not burning.
 Sear the brisket in the hot oil turning until all the sides have been sealed and are lightly browned.
 Remove the brisket and keep to one side.

-Add the carrots, onions and celery to casserole dish and stir, cook for 2 - 3 minutes.
+Add the carrots, onions, and celery to a casserole dish and stir, cook for 2 to 3 minutes.
 Turn the heat up to high and once hot, add the red wine.
 Stirring constantly, cook until the wine is all but reduced to a glaze.
 Lower the heat, sprinkle over the flour and stir.
 Cook for 2 minutes.

 Lightly crush the garlic with the back of a knife and add to the casserole dish.
-Add the brisket, beef stock and bay leaves.
+Add the brisket, beef stock, and bay leaves.
 Bring to the boil stirring constantly.
 Once boiling cover with a lid and put into the preheated oven.
-Cook for 15 minutes then reduce to 135 °C/ 275 °F/gas 1.
-Cook for cook for 3.5 to 4 hours or until the brisket is cooked right through and tender.
+Cook for 15 minutes then reduce to 275 F/135 C/Gas 1.
+Cook for 3.5 to 4 hours or until the brisket is cooked right through and tender.
 Check from time to time to make sure the gravy isn't drying up.
 Lower the temperature and add a little boiling water if it is reducing too quickly.